MMMMins/mmmmins.github.io/_featured_categories/test/test.md

 layout: list

 # The title of the tag's page.
-title: Blog
+title: Test

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: blog
+slug: test

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  블로그 기록 공간
+  테스트

 # (Optional) You can disable grouping posts by date.
 # no_groups: true